harmonize-tools/socio4health/README.md

 Package Website
 </summary>

-The [`example` website](https://cran.r-project.org/) package website includes a function reference, a model outline, and case studies using the package.
+The [socio4health website]([https://cran.r-project.org/](https://ersebreck.github.io/Nyctibius/)) package website includes a function reference, a model outline, and case studies using the package.
 The site mainly concerns the release version, but you can also find documentation for the latest development version.

 </details>
 <details>